gridcoin-community/Gridcoin-Site/README.md

 4. bundle install

 ## Windows guide

+If you're running through WSL you need to use the flag `--force-polling` or it will not regenerate automatically on changes.

+If you wish to accesss it from another device you need to use [this workaround](https://github.com/microsoft/WSL/issues/4150#issuecomment-504209723).
+Remember to change the ports that are opened.

 1. Install Git for windows, https://git-scm.com/downloads

 2. Use Git GUI to clone gridcoin Repo